 Depth, Breadth & Integration of Learning

-UCORE-designated courses advance Depth, Breadth, & Integration of Learning as appropriate to the designator, with a minimum of six credit hours in UCORE-designated courses that include instruction and/or engagement with Integrative Learning (see UCORE’s Curriculum webpages for more information).
-The required first-year experience course [ROOT] and senior capstone experience course [CAPS] are required to advance Integrative Learning, specifically.
+UCORE-designated courses advance Depth, Breadth, & Integration of Learning as appropriate to the designator, with a minimum of six credit hours in UCORE-designated courses that include instruction and/or engagement with Integrative Learning and a minimum of 16 credit hours in UCORE-designated courses that include instruction and/or engagement with Breadth of Learning (see the UCORE Curriculum Map and UCORE Curriculum webpages for more information).
+At the first-year level, the first-year experience course [ROOT] is required to advance Integrative Learning.
+At the senior-level, the senior capstone experience course [CAPS] is required to advance Integrative Learning.
+Students also complete ways of knowing requirements, which advance Breadth of Learning, during the UCORE curriculum.

 WSU Learning Goal: Graduates will develop depth, breadth, and integration of learning for the benefit of themselves, their communities, their employers, and for society at large.
 Graduates may demonstrate depth, breadth, and integration of learning: